 Financial Aid Probation:

 Students on Financial Aid SAP Dismissal status may submit an appeal in accordance with the Appeal Procedures listed below.
-A student whose appeal is approved is place on Financial Aid Probation and is eligible for one additional semester of financial aid and must meet all SAP Standards by the end of that semester.
+A student whose appeal is approved is placed on Financial Aid Probation and is eligible for one additional semester of financial aid and must meet all SAP Standards by the end of that semester.
 Students placed on a Financial Aid Contract (Academic Plan) due to their SAP Appeal, will be approved for one additional semester.
 Failure to meet minimum SAP standards after Probation and/or after being placed on a Financial Aid Contract will return the student to SAP Dismissal status.

 Appeal Procedures for SAP and Term Dismissal:

-Students disqualified from financial aid for not meeting any of the Satisfactory Academic Progress standards have the opportunity to submit an appeal to the Financial Aid Office.
+Students disqualified from financial aid for not meeting all of the Satisfactory Academic Progress standards have the opportunity to submit an appeal to the Financial Aid Office.
 If the appeal is approved, the student will regain eligibility as of the semester the appeal was approved.
 Appeals cannot be approved retroactively to apply to semesters prior to when the appeal was submitted.

 1. If mitigating circumstances beyond the student’s control caused or contributed to the student not meeting a Satisfactory Academic Progress standard, the student may appeal.
 Examples of mitigating circumstances are illness, death of a parent, disability, a work schedule conflict, or a change in major.
 These are typical, but not the only, mitigating circumstances that might occur.